CortoMaltese3/AFDEmp-Projects/README.md

 # AFDEmp-Projects
-Contains the Projects of the Coding Bootcamp6
+This repository contains the Projects assigned to me during my training at PeopleCert's AFDEmp C# Coding BootCamp